jonathanong/dependabot-automerge/README.md

 # Dependabot Automerge

-Automatically merge your Dependabot PRs based on custom rules using a GitHub Actions cron job.
+Automatically merge your Dependabot PRs based on custom rules using a GitHub Actions cron job in its own repository.

+Unlike other methods of automatic merging dependabot PRs which generally rely on another CI workflow, this template creates a single cron job for your entire organization.
+The benefits of this are:

+- A centralized codebase for Dependabot merging rules for your entire organization; you don't have to maintain rules in every repository
+- A single codebase to maintain automatic Dependabot merging; you don't have to control
+- Decoupling Dependabot merging rules from the affected codebase; this avoids issues like CI/CD that may trigger on a Dependency merging rule change

+Use the best strategy for your organization.

 ## Instructions